 "I applied to 6 colleges and got accepted to 6 colleges.
 I applied to over 70 jobs in three months, heard back from 4 of them, and landed 1 offer.
 It's not because I wasn't a great applicant, it's because applying for jobs is just different than applying to schools.
 If you haven't applied to 20 jobs, you haven't even started.
 Rejection is an essential part of winning this game." - Senior, Class of 2013

-Our Post-Graduate Plans by Major [pdf] guide is a popular resource for students curious about the first path of recent Swarthmore graduates.
+- Our Post-Graduate Plans by Major [pdf] guide is a popular resource for students to learn about the first path of recent Swarthmore graduates.

-Eighty percent of jobs are found through professional connections.
+- 80% of jobs are found through professional connections.
 Your job search strategy should include a combination of several approaches, integrating both technology and face-to-face interactions through networking.
 Our Job Search Strategies Guide [pdf] will help you think through options for an effective job search.
-Learn more about initiating career conversations through networking to connect with professionals in your fields of interest.
+Learn more about initiating career conversations through networking.